meirthmh777/portfolio_meirthmh/README.md

 # Welcome to Mei's Frontend Portfolio 🌕

-Hello universe!
+Hello Universe!

 My name is Meirth Maulida Hartanti you can call me Mei.
-I am a dedicated professional civil engineer and passionate software engineer field especially in frontend and backend coding.
+I am a dedicated professional civil engineer and passionate in software engineer field especially in frontend and backend coding.
 This portfolio is a snapshot of my journey, showcasing my experiences, skills, and projects from both fields.
 I hope you find it as exciting as I do!

-## Portfolio Project Folder Structure
+## Frontend Portfolio Project Folder Structure

-Here is my VSC folder structure:
+Here is my VSC frontend folder structure:

 ```
 ├── node_modules